macandcheese/calcite-web/docs/source/documentation/components/_buttons.md

 <button class="btn-link">This is a button</button>

 The `btn-link` class also allows you to style inline anchors you wish to receive an underline animation.
-Here's <a class="btn-link font-size--4">an example of a btn-link</a> within a block of text that may wrap.
-Sometimes, the proper semantic element is a button, but you would rather the element look more like a link.
-In these instances, Calcite Web provides an alternate class <a class="btn-link">of a btn-link</a> which styles a button element as if it were a simple anchor:
+Here's <a class="btn-link">an example of a btn-link</a> within a block of text that may wrap.

 ```html
 <button class="btn-link">This is a button</button>